 Coverage for major dental services, like crowns and dentures, is usually not included in Medicare Advantage plans, however.
 For this reason, it’s important you check the fine print of your plan to see what dental benefits it does include.

 Interested in finding a Medicare Advantage plan that includes dental coverage?
 Try the Medicareful Plan Finder tool by clicking on one of the orange “Find Your Plan” buttons on this page.
 By inputting your zip code, you can see what Medicare Advantage plans are near you.
-From there, you can see if the plans cover dental services by viewing the plan details button for each plan.
+From there, you can see if the plans cover routine dental services by viewing the plan details button for each plan.
 You can also see what’s covered and how much, if anything, you’re expected to pay for services.

 Getting More Dental Coverage